 Sell Directly to A Professional Home Buyer

 You can sell your house without using an agent, ultimately saving a ton of time and money depending on the situation.
-There are companies such as Landmark Real Estate Services LLC - We Buy Houses in Louisville Ky that will buy your Louisville house using a straight-forward and simple process.
+There are companies such as Landmark Real Estate - We Buy Houses in Louisville Ky that will buy your Louisville house using a straight-forward and simple process.
 With a direct sale, you won’t have to worry about commission, repairs, cleaning-up or waiting for a buyer to come along.
 You will immediately know the amount you are receiving as well as the closing date so you aren’t left in limbo, wondering when your house will sell.

 Direct sales are becoming increasingly popular, however, not all buyers are the same.
 Make sure you do your homework on both the local market and the buyer you are working with.
 A direct sale may not offer full price, but for some people, the amount saved on repairs and wasted time more than makes up for the difference in price.